jls-HV/GNI102-Laborationer/labb-03-switch-mac/README.md

 ## Reflection Questions

 Check the appendix and compare your configuration.
-Did you do anything differently?[cite: 2]
+Did you do anything differently?

 *Answer:*
 ______________________________________________________________________